IRtcEngineEventHandler

 The error code of the channel media relay.

-- RELAY_ERROR_SERVER_NO_RESPONSE(2): No server response.
+• RELAY_ERROR_SERVER_NO_RESPONSE(2): No server response.
 This error may be caused by poor network connections.
-If this error occurs when initiating a cross-channel media relay, you can try again later; if this error occurs during the cross-channel media relay, you can call leaveChannel [2/2] to leave the channel.
-This error can also occur if your project has not enabled co-host token authentication.
-You can technical support to enable the service for cohosting across channels before starting a channel media relay.
+If this error occurs when initiating a channel media relay, you can try again later; if this error occurs during channel media relay, you can call leaveChannel [2/2] to leave the channel.
+This error can also occur if the channel media relay service is not enabled in the project.
+You can contact technical support to enable the service.

-- RELAY_ERROR_SERVER_CONNECTION_LOST(8): The SDK disconnects from the server due to poor network connections.
-You can call the leaveChannel [2/2] method to leave the channel.
+• RELAY_ERROR_SERVER_CONNECTION_LOST(8): The SDK disconnects from the server due to poor network connections.
+You can call leaveChannel [2/2] to leave the channel.

 onClientRoleChanged